-NYU Langone is one of the nation’s premier academic medical centers.
+NYU Langone Health is one of the nation’s premier academic medical centers.
 Our trifold mission to serve, teach, and discover is achieved daily through an integrated academic culture devoted to excellence in patient care, education, and research.Our Leadership, Campus Transformation, and Community Service Plan

 Located in the heart of Manhattan, with additional facilities throughout the New York City area, NYU Langone consists of five inpatient locations:

 - Tisch Hospital, our flagship acute-care facility

 - Rusk Rehabilitation, ranked as one of the top 10 rehabilitation programs in the country by U.S. News & World Report since 1989, and recently awarded a three-year accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF)

-- NYU Langone Orthopedic Hospital, formerly known as Hospital for Joint Diseases, a dedicated inpatient orthopaedic hospital
+- NYU Langone Orthopedic Hospital, formerly known as Hospital for Joint Diseases, a dedicated inpatient orthopedic hospital

-- Hassenfeld Children’s Hospital of New York, which provides comprehensive children's health services across NYU Langone
+- Hassenfeld Children’s Hospital at NYU Langone, which provides comprehensive children’s health services

 Specialists at NYU Langone treat a full range of medical conditions in both inpatient and outpatient settings at locations throughout New York City’s five boroughs, Long Island, New Jersey, and Westchester, Putnam, and Dutchess counties.